GabrielMoreau/uvmat-doc/help/README.md

 The package UVMAT is free software; it can be redistributed and/or modified it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 UVMAT is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License (file {COPYING.txt}) for more details.
+See the GNU General Public License (file `COPYING.txt`) for more details.

 ## 2 - Overview of the GUI uvmat